Women in IT

 Women In IT – Events

-To directly benefit female graduates seeking to break into the IT industry, FDM hosts periodic ‘Women in IT Advantage Sessions.'
+To directly benefit female graduates, undergraduates and other women seeking to break into the IT industry, FDM hosts periodic ‘Women in IT Advantage Sessions.'
 These sessions include representatives from key organisations who champion women, such as UKRC South East Hub Manager Veronica Benson.

 Speaking at our first event, Benson said, “It’s great to see FDM Group taking positive action to attract more women into the IT industry.
 Holding an introductory session aimed at women is a great way of getting the message across that the IT industry offers great career opportunities for everyone.”